cxntered/HyDiscord/README.md

 HyDiscord was made using [node.js](https://nodejs.org), [discord.js](https://discord.js.org), [Hypixel-API-Reborn](https://www.npmjs.com/package/hypixel-api-reborn) and [node-fetch](https://www.npmjs.com/package/node-fetch).

 ## How do I run it myself?
+<b>NOTE: Please do not simply change a few lines in the source code and call it your bot!
+Please credit HyDiscord/cxntered.</b>

 1. Create a Discord Developer Application [here.](https://discord.com/developers/applications)
 2. Create a bot.
 3. Copy the token and save it somewhere.